Verifying the failing supernova constraint on dark photons with two-dimensional hydrodynamic simulations

 \section{Results}

-We perform six simulations with the DP mass $m_{\gamma'}=0.3$\,MeV and the mixing parameter $\epsilon_{10}=\epsilon/10^{-10}=0$, 1, 10, 30, 60, and 100 as shown in Fig.~\ref{models}.
+We perform eight simulations with the DP mass $m_{\gamma'}=0.3$ and 0.45\,MeV and the mixing parameter $\epsilon_{10}=\epsilon/10^{-10}=0$, 1, 10, 30, 60, and 100 as shown in Fig.~\ref{models}.
 The model with $\epsilon_{10}=0$ corresponds to the reference model without the DP effect.
 The results of our simulations are summarized in Table \ref{table}.